pcheng17/aoc-python/2023/README.md

 was changed.

 I got to use `defaultdict` for this one, which was an opportunity to practice something I learned about yesterday.
 Turns out, one way of specifying that you want a dict where the default value is 0 is `defaultdict(lambda: 0)`.

+### Day 5

+Part A was pretty straightforward.
+However, it did take me a bit to figure out how I wanted to parse and organize the data.
+I ended up going down a few rabbit holes where I overcomplicated my solution, and had to backtrack.
+I find that this is more likely to happen when I try to define multiple functions to solve my problem as opposed to just throwing everything into one main function; the latter is definitely better (for me) for the purpose of solving these types of problems quickly.

+Part B was difficult for me.
+I naively decided to just duplicate the logic of Part A to run it per seed in all of the ranges, which was definitely not the right thing to do because I had approximately 2.3 billion seeds.
+After chatting with a friend for probably 30 minutes, I was more and more convinced that we had to operate on ranges as opposed on seed values, but coming up with the logic to evaluate on ranges was not easy for me.
+The trick was to draw pictures.
+I should know this by now... draw pictures sooner rather than later because they're really helpful!